 Good documentation is the engine room that keeps ownership decisions clear when life changes.

-We start by explaining the main documents that decide who can own a company, who may buy shares, and on what terms.
+We start by explaining the main documents that decide who can own shares in a company, who may buy them, and on what terms.

 Directors’ share agreements

-These agreements set simple rules for death, retirement, dispute or incapacity.
+These agreements set clear rules for death, retirement, dispute or incapacity events.

-Look for clear clauses on valuation, time to complete a sale, and what triggers a transfer.
-Agreed methods reduce fights and speed action.
+Look for clauses covering: the valuation method, the time allowed to complete a sale, what triggers a transfer, and how the purchase price is funded.
+Agreed methods reduce disputes and speed action at the most difficult time.

 Cross-option agreements

-This double option gives survivors the option to buy and gives the estate the right to sell.
+This double option gives surviving owners the right to buy and gives the deceased’s personal representatives the right to sell.

 Articles and pre-emption rights

-That avoids strangers acquiring influence and helps the company remain stable.
+That stops unfamiliar third parties acquiring influence and helps the company remain stable and under the control of its working owners.

-One final point: make sure agreements, articles and wills do not contradict each other.
-Misalignment creates delay, cost and stress.
+One critical point: make sure agreements, articles and wills do not contradict each other.
+Misalignment creates delay, cost, stress and — in worst cases — litigation at the very moment the business needs stability.

 | Document | Main purpose | Key clause to check |